 The cask systems are designed to handle a wide range of severe environmental conditions, including earthquakes, flooding, extreme temperatures, and tornadoes.
-This includes objects that may impact the cask at high speed perhaps during a tornado.
+This includes objects that may impact the cask at high speed, such as during a tornado.
 The cask systems are able to store waste for several decades, perhaps for more than a century.
-They are also designed to withstand extreme events, such as a 30 foot drop onto a hard surface, and a 1475° F fire engulfing the cask for 30 minutes.
-Casks have also been subjected to tests such as being struck broadside by a locomotive travelling at 80 MPH, without failure of containment.
+They are also designed to withstand extreme events, such as a 30-foot drop onto a hard surface, and a 1475°F fire engulfing the cask for 30 minutes.
+Casks have also been subjected to tests such as being struck broadside by a locomotive traveling at 80 MPH, without failure of containment.

 All transportation casks must be very robust, and must be designed to withstand a similar set of extreme events or conditions.
 However, the requirements are somewhat less stringent for casks that ship less radioactive payloads.